Skip to content

 enabled: false # Default: false

-visible_router_echo: true # Optional: show the normalized voice text from the router
+visible_router_echo: true # Optional: show router voice progress or direct fallback

 stt: